jupyterlab/jupyterlab/docs/source/extension/ui_helpers.rst

      data?: T;
    });

 The result is a boolean indicating if the update was successful.
-In particular updating an absent notification will fail.
+In particular, updating an absent notification will fail.

 ``'apputils:dismiss-notification'`` to dismiss a notification: